-Melt butter in a 12-inch cast iron or non-stick skillet over medium-low heat (see note #3 above).
-Add arepas and cook, moving them around the pan and rotating them occasionally, until first side is charred in spots and a dry crust has formed, about five minutes.
-Flip arepas and cook on second side until a dry crust has formed, about five minutes longer.
+Melt butter in a 12-inch cast iron or non-stick skillet over medium-low heat (see notes).
+Add arepas and cook, moving them around the pan and rotating them occasionally, until first side is charred in spots and a dry crust has formed, about 5 minutes.
+Flip arepas and cook on second side until a dry crust has formed, about 5 minutes longer.
 Transfer to a baking sheet and place in oven until heated through and cheese is melted, about 10 minutes.
 Serve immediately.

 Masarepa is dehydrated cooked cornmeal.
 It is available in the Latin section of most supermarkets in either white or yellow varieties.
 This recipe calls for white, but they can be freely substituted.
 Popular brands include Goya and P.A.N.

 Crumbled cheese can be added to the dough if desired.
 Depending on the moisture level of the cheese, you may not need all the water.
 Colombian-style queso fresco is ideal.
 If you can't find it, substitute cotija, ricotta salata, or feta.

 Arepas can also be cooked on a greased panini press or a grill over low heat.

 |Nutrition Facts (per serving)|